Contact Info

 The Office of Graduate Studies, Arts & Sciences, requires each student to make the full text of the dissertation available to the committee members for their review at least one week before the defense.
 Most degree programs require two or more weeks for the review period; students should check with their faculty.

-The dissertation and thesis defense: The student's dissertation is the single most important requirement for the PhD degree.
-It must be an original contribution to mathematical knowledge and is the student's opportunity to conduct significant independent research.
+The student's dissertation is the single most important requirement for the PhD degree.
+It must be an original contribution to mathematical knowledge, and it is the student's opportunity to conduct significant independent research.

 It is the student's responsibility to find a thesis advisor who is willing to guide their research.
 Since the advisor should be part of the candidacy requirement, the student should have engaged an advisor by the beginning of the third year of study.